drshahizan/phd/li-jing/comment.md

 ## Research Background:

 - comment: Elaborate in details on IoT attack detection and classification.
 Focus on the main concern of research, highlight the recent related research and what to improves.
+- feedback: modified as following, focusing on the methodology for the three objectives according to the three main challenges.

 ## Objective:
 - original text: